 Community resilience and safety are a shared responsibility.

-To do our part better, Council has drafted a Resilient and Safe Banyule Framework to make sure Council funding and staff have the greatest impact.
+To do our part better, Council developed the Resilient and Safe Banyule Framework to make sure Council funding and staff have the greatest impact.

 Based on our research and what we've heard from community during other engagement activities, we think that this work will help to make Banyule safer and more resilient.